 In addition, a DUI arrest and conviction will often result in the loss of your employment.
 It can also cause long-term damage to your future personal and professional opportunities.
+I specialize in understanding the DUI laws in Pennsylvania.
 With your future on the line, hiring an experienced DUI defense lawyer is critical.

 How is Your DUI Penalty Determined in Pennsylvania?

-In the majority of cases, the district attorney will base your PA DUI penalties on the following two factors, including:
+I got a DUI.
+What is the penalty for DUI in PA.
+In the majority of cases, the district attorney will base your PA DUI penalties on the following:

 - Whether you have one or more DUI convictions within the last 10 years

-However, a prosecutor will seek a more serious punishment if your DUI case involves:
+However, a prosecutor will seek a more severe punishment if your DUI case involves:

 - A vehicle accident that caused the death of another person